José Matías Moreno

-José Matías Moreno II (1819–1869) was secretary of state under Pío Pico, the last Mexican governor of California; a Mexican patriot; and a major landowner in the Valle de Guadalupe, Baja California, Mexico.
+José Matías Moreno II (1819–1869) was a Mexican merchant, landowner, and public official in 19th-century Alta and Baja California.
+He served as secretary of state of Alta California under the last Mexican governor, Pío Pico, during the final months of Mexican rule.
+Following U.S. occupation, he participated in guerrilla resistance against U.S. forces in Baja California and later served as political and military chief of the region.

 Early life and education

 José Matías Moreno II was one of eight children born in Baja California Sur to Dolores Ramírez Carillo and Joseph Mathew Brown, a British whaler who changed his name to José Matías Moreno, became a Mexican citizen, and converted to Catholicism.
 The latter died not long after his son José's birth in 1819.
 Dolores then married Tomás Altamirano, a San Antonio merchant, and settled in Old Town, San Diego.

 Moreno did not immediately follow his mother and stepfather to San Diego but remained in Baja California Sur to study with Father Gabriel González, a Spanish-born Dominican priest.
 In 1842, he was involved in a rebellion that took place in La Paz, Baja California Sur, part of an effort organized by González in opposition to a decree that opened the ex-mission lands to colonization by private individuals.